oscar-system/GAP_pkg/GAP_pkg_guarana/README.md

 # GAP_pkg_guarana

-This is generated wrapper package for the GAP package Guarana 0.96.3.
+This is a generated Julia wrapper package for the GAP package Guarana 0.96.3.

 ## Issues